MuralDevKit/mural-integrations-sdk/storybook/README.md

 ```

-Then, you can start the Storybook using `npm run storybook`
+Then, you can start the Storybook using `npm run storybook` in the `storybook` folder.

 ## Development